-The RXTE Project could make available up to 500 ksec of RXTE observing time available to such coordinated science proposals under this opportunity.
+The RXTE Project could make up to 500 ksec of RXTE observing time available to such joint science proposals.
 RXTE datasets obtained under this agreement will be proprietary to the PI for one year after the performance of the observation, and will subsequently be released publicly via the HEASARC.